jillesme/Blabla/README.md

 > An awesome wrapper for the Chrome Speech(Synthesis) API

-Use Chrome to speak text and or listen to voice input with ease.
+Use Chrome to speak text and or listen to voice input with ease [(demo)](http://jilles.sexy/blabla/).

 ## Install